ClaraLeDraoulec/BLM-Data-Story/index.md

 ![This is an image](./photo/occurrences_martin.png)

-It also seems that people protesting about BLM or being killed in those days had a higher impact on our speakers.

 ![This is an image](./photo/norm_increase_vs_time.png)

-Deaths or protests seemed to have been more impactful in 2015 and 2016 than in the other years.
+It also seems that people protesting about BLM or being killed in those years had a higher impact on our speakers.